 On a limited basis, we may hold investments denominated in foreign currencies which would expose us to fluctuations in exchange rates.
 We may utilize risk management techniques such as hedging to reduce or further limit our exposure to foreign currency exchange rate risk.
 These techniques may include entering into forward currency or option contracts.

 We are externally managed and advised by our Manager pursuant to the terms of a management agreement.
 Our Manager is responsible for administering our business activities and day-to-day operations, subject to the supervision and oversight of our Board of Directors.
 Our Manager is Ivy Hill Asset Management, L.P., a portfolio company of ARCC.
-All of our officers and the members of our Manager’s senior investment team are employees of our Manager, Ares Capital Management, ARCC's Investment Advisor, or Ares Operations LLC.
+All of our officers and the members of our Manager’s senior investment team are employees of either Ivy Hill Asset Management, L.P., Ares Capital Management, LLC, or Ares Operations LLC.